 5. Talk to your children or grandchildren

 If you are a parent or caregiver, talk to your child or grandchild about violence in general.
 Ask them what they might do if confronted with GBV or when witnessing GBV.
-Ensure they learn the signs, and brainstorm what their first steps could be when exposed to or confronted by acts of gender-based violence.
+Ensure they learn the signs, and brainstorm what their first steps could be when exposed to or confronted by acts of GBV.

 7. Take action at your workplace

 Support your workplace with ensuring there are gender-based harassment and violence policies in place (if there are not already).
 These policies must include proper supports for any workers experiencing violence.
-For some tips and information on creating policies visit:
+For tips and information on creating policies visit:

 - Preventing workplace violence—Information for employers (PDF) – Canadian Red Cross